You are currently viewing Thowadra, a High Cliff where Guru Rinpoche left a Wooden Garuda

 Description of Thowadrak

 The Bumthang Dzongkhag is popularly known for Drakchen Zhi (Four Great Meditation Cliffs), Choedrak in Chumey, Shugdra in Choekhor, Kunzangdra & Thowadrak in Tang Valley.
-Since it is the highest among all holy sites in four blocks of Bumthang, it got its name Thowa Drak.
+Since it is the highest among all holy sites in four blocks of Bumthang, it got its name Thowa Drak or high cliff.

 The cliff where the sacred site is located is in the form of self-created Vajrakila; hence it is also believed to be the holy site of Activity – Phurpa.
 The sacred high cliff Thowadra has a monastery, scattered retreat houses, and Thowadrak Lam’s residence above the monastery.
 Behind the monastery is a cave where Guru Rinpoche & Gelongma Pelmo are said to have meditated.